KaiLangen96/video-editor-kronberg/README.md

 ### Overall Feel

-The main objective in creating this site was to make it easier for employeers to find and contact her as a freelancer.
+The main objective in creating this site was to make it easier for employers to find and contact her as a freelancer.
 I wanted her work to be the most present resource on the site to succeed in my objective.

 ## Wireframes